Cultured Guru Logo

 4. Whisk the browned butter, brown sugar, flour, and starch in a large bowl until combined and thick.

-5. Whisk in the vanilla extract, salt, eggs, pure maple syrup, and honey until combined (I use a hand mixer for this part).
+5. Into the same bowl, whisk in the vanilla extract, salt, eggs, pure maple syrup, and honey until combined (I use a hand mixer for this part).

 6. Pour evenly over pecans and chocolate chips.
 Gently submerge any pecans that float with a fork to coat them in the mixture.

-7. Bake the pie for 50-60 minutes on the middle rack.
+7. Bake the pie for 50-75 minutes on the middle rack.
 After the first 20 minutes of bake time, check the pie.
-Tent a piece of aluminum foil over the whole pie if the top is browning too quickly. (you should place the pie pan directly in the oven.
+Tent a piece of aluminum foil over the whole pie. (you should place the pie pan directly in the oven.
 Some people like to put the pie pan on a sheet pan to prevent messes.
 If you do this, you may need to bake a little longer.
-You’ll know the pie is done when it doesn’t jiggle)
+You’ll know the pie is done when it is set with no jiggle in the center.)

 8. Remove the pecan pie from the oven and sprinkle a pinch of sea salt over the top.